Ferdinand von Trauttmansdorff: Austrian Netherlands

 In 1780, he was appointed Austrian minister in Regensburg, and in 1785 imperial ambassador to the Archbishop-Elector of Mainz.
 In 1787, he was appointed the emperor's minister plenipotentiary in the Austrian Netherlands, effectively head of the government.

 He arrived in Brussels in October 1787.
-His brief was to push through the innovations that Joseph II had determined on and that the previous minister plenipotentiary, Ludovico, Count di Belgiojoso, had been forced to dial back.
+His brief was to push through the innovations that Joseph II had determined on and that the previous minister plenipotentiary, Ludovico, Count of Belgioioso, had been forced to dial back.
 In his zeal to execute imperial policy, Trauttmansdorff carried out a government coup on 18 June 1789, rescinding the ancient privileges of the county of Hainaut, decreeing the abolition of the Council of Brabant, and arbitrarily imprisoning many of the opponents of government policy.
 His dictatorial behaviour precipitated the Brabant Revolution.
-Count Richard d'Alton, General Commander of Imperial Forces in Austrian Netherlands was against such drastic reforms and advised against them.
+Count Richard d'Alton (1732-1790), General Commander of Imperial Forces in Austrian Netherlands was against such drastic reforms and advised against them.
 In November, he began to offer concessions and recognise ancient liberties, but too late to stem revolutionary rejection of Austrian authority.
 On 14 December 1789, Trauttmansdorff fled Brussels for Luxembourg.
 His secret correspondence with Joseph II while minister plenipotentiary was published in 1902.

 He re-entered imperial service in 1793, being appointed to the Chancery for the Netherlands in Vienna.
 He accompanied the Emperor Francis II to Brussels for his reception as ruler during the short-lived Austrian restoration of 1793–1794.